Carlangasv/UniversityRepository/README.md

 ## Available endpoints

-The available endpoints are collected in a postman JSON
+The available endpoints are collected in a postman JSON.
+This is located in the file postman_collection.json

 ## License